grafana/grafana/docs/sources/alerting/alerting-rules/create-recording-rules/_index.md

 You might want to use recording rules when:

-- Faster queries are needed.
-When performing computationally heavy aggregations or querying large data sets, querying precomputed results is faster than querying in real-time.
+- **Faster queries** are needed.
+When performing heavy aggregations or querying large data sets, querying precomputed results is faster than querying in real-time.
 - System overload occurs due to multiple simultaneous queries.
-Precomputing certain queries in advance can reduce system load and optimize resource usage.
+Precomputing certain queries in advance can **reduce system load** and optimize resource usage.
 - Aggregations can reduce alert noise from flapping metrics.
-For example, aggregating noisy metrics over a longer period can help reduce alerts triggered by short spikes.
+For example, **aggregating noisy metrics** over a longer period can help reduce alerts triggered by short spikes.
-- Enable multi-step alerts where precomputing results can help speed up queries and reduce system load
+- Enable **multi-step alerts** where precomputing results can help speed up queries and reduce system load

 Similar to alert rules, Grafana supports two types of recording rules: